Profinite automata: Introduction

+As this graphic suggests, the sequence $C(2^n)_{n \geq 0}$ converges in $\Z_2$~\cite{michel_miller_rennie}.
+These limits are elements in the limit sets of certain profinite shifts.
+In particular, such a limit is a component of an inverse limit of $\theta_\alpha$-periodic points.

-In Section~\ref{Notation} we recall major facts about automatic sequences that we shall use.
-The main technical work of our construction is in Section~\ref{generated by automatic sequences}.
-In Section~\ref{dynamical properties} we establish dynamical properties of $\theta_\alpha$.
-Finally, in Section~\ref{examples} we identify two classes of integer sequences that project to $p$-automatic sequences modulo $p^\alpha$.
-In Section~\ref{Algebraic sequences} we consider algebraic sequences, which, by Theorem~\ref{Denef--Lipshitz_1}, have this property for every prime $p$.
+The outline of the article is as follows.
+In Section~\ref{Notation} we recall the major facts about automatic sequences that we shall use.
+In Section~\ref{generated by automatic sequences} we construct profinite automata as inverse limits of finite automata.
+In Section~\ref{dynamical properties} we define profinite substitutions and their shifts, and we establish various dynamical properties of the latter.
 In Section~\ref{Cocycle sequences} we study a family of sequences that arise in a dynamical context (from cocycle maps), which are not algebraic, but which for a single prime $p$ generate an inverse limit substitution dynamical system (Theorem~\ref{cocycle}).